Users (YAML)

 extra often holds PII (national IDs, etc.), and it appears as-is in exports.
 Review this field before committing an exported user YAML to version control.

 password is write-only — you can set it on apply, but it's never exported.
-For onboarding flows and the details of how passwords and reactivation behave, see the command reference.
+How onboarding plays out depends on whether you set a password and whether you pass --notify-email:

 See also